 In qualitative research, the challenge lies in the abstract nature of many constructs.
 For example, if one were to investigate "emotional intelligence" or "social cohesion," the definitions might vary, making them hard to pin down.

 Content validity's emphasis is on the breadth and depth of the content being assessed.
 In other words, content validity refers to capturing all relevant facets of the phenomenon being studied.
-Within qualitative paradigms, ensuring comprehensive representation is paramount.
-If, for instance, a researcher is using interview protocols to understand community perceptions of a local policy, it's crucial that the questions encompass all relevant aspects of that policy.
+Within qualitative paradigms, ensuring comprehensive representation is especially important.
+If, for instance, a researcher is using interview protocols to understand community perceptions of a local policy, the questions should encompass all relevant aspects of that policy.
 This could range from its implementation and impact to public awareness and opinion variations across demographic groups.

 Enhancing content validity can involve expert reviews where subject matter experts evaluate tools or methods for comprehensiveness.
 Another strategy might involve pilot studies, where preliminary data collection reveals gaps or overlooked aspects that can be addressed in the main study.